-Other accelerators or incubators may make sense for your founding team because they may specialize in your startup’s sector.
-And leading US universities have well-regarded accelerators, including Stanford’s StartX and MIT’s delta v.
+Other accelerators or incubators may make sense for your founding team because they could specialize in your startup’s sector.
+And leading US universities have well-regarded accelerators, including MIT’s delta v.
 Corporations sponsor well-respected accelerators like Johnson & Johnson’s JLABS that has a focus on life sciences.
 And there are also some strong regional accelerators, such as MuckerLab in Los Angeles and the Entrepreneurs Roundtable in New York.

-“With all these different programs out there,” says Pejman Nozad of Pear Ventures, “my suggestion is to talk to founders who have gone through an accelerator to figure out if it’s a fit for you.”
-Look closely at its mentors and staff, “and see what value you might get out of those relationships,” he adds.
+“With all these different programs out there,” says Pejman Nozad of Pear Ventures, “my suggestion is to talk to founders who have gone through an accelerator to figure out if it’s a fit for you ...
+See what value you might get out of those relationships."

-A strong team — Who will lead your business to success?
-Startup accelerators aren’t just looking for solid product ideas, they are also looking for a strong, capable team with business-building skills and cohesive dynamics that can succeed past the accelerator.
+Strong team — Who will lead your business to success?
+Startup accelerators aren’t just looking for solid product ideas.
+They are also looking for a strong, capable team with business-building skills and cohesive dynamics that can succeed past the accelerator.
 What is it in your founding team’s background that gives them the unique insight needed to start the business?
 And how does their background equip them with the skills that’ll be needed to build a successful business in this space?

 Coachability — Will you follow expert opinions about your business, product and growth?
 This is critical, and you can demonstrate it during your investor meetings by asking for advice on your current challenges and gathering other constructive feedback.
 Humility, too, can be an important asset when writing a successful application.